apolzek/tasktime/README.md

 # tasktime
-:watch: :penguin: Run commands and scripts at scheduled intervals.
-Similar to 'watch' command | GNU/Linux
+:watch: :penguin: Run commands and scripts at scheduled intervals

 ## Install and Use